2017 Annual Assessment Appeals Filing Period

 The San Bernardino County Board of Supervisors appoints “Assessment Appeals Board” members, “Assessment Appeals Legal Hearing Officers” and “Assessment Appeals Value Hearing Officers” to resolve disputes regarding the legal issues and assessed value of property.
 These appointees must have experience in the fields of real estate, property appraisal, accounting, or law.
 After consideration of the evidence presented, the Assessment Appeals Board or Hearing Officers may determine that the property value should be decreased, increased or remain the same.
 If the property value is increased or decreased, the property owner will have a corresponding adjustment in taxes to be paid on the property.

-The County of San Bernardino requires that a $45.00 non-refundable administrative processing fee accompany EACH Application for Changed Assessment (assessment appeal) filed.
+The County of San Bernardino requires that a $45.00 non-refundable administrative processing fee accompany EACH Assessment Appeal Application (application) filed.
 Applications filed without the fee attached will not be processed.

-If you are receiving public assistance and/or do not have enough income to pay for your household’s basic needs and cannot afford the processing fee, a “Confidential Request for Waiver of Assessment Appeal Administrative Processing Fee” form is posted in the General Information section below to enable you to request waiver of the fee.
-If requesting a waiver of the processing fee, the waiver request form must accompany your Application for Changed Assessment (assessment appeal) in lieu of the processing fee.
+If you are receiving public assistance and/or do not have enough income to pay for your household’s basic needs and cannot afford the processing fee, a “Confidential Request for Waiver of Assessment Appeal Administrative Processing Fee” form is posted in the Forms and General Information section below to enable you to request waiver of the fee.
+If requesting a waiver of the processing fee, the waiver request form must accompany your application in lieu of the processing fee.